cloudify-cosmo/docs.getcloudify.org/content/manager/update-deployment.md

 execution, and the node will retain it's previous agent state.
 {{% /gsNote %}}

+{{% gsInfo title="Update limitations" %}}
+The deployment update mechanism does not update internal properties.
+For example, if you created a deployment with a specific port for a web service, updating the port and running deployment update will not change the port.
+{{% /gsInfo %}}

 ## Deployment update flow
 The deployment update is composed out of several phases: